tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. admonition:: Question

-  An algorithm's actual growth rate at increasing input sizes will always be less than the upper bound of the Big-O Value that classifies it
+  An algorithm's actual growth rate at will always be less than the upper bound of the Big-O Value that classifies it

   - true
   - false